helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 Alongside card sorts, user interviews gave me insight into their online activities and information needs.

-I was restricted to 80 cards for moderated studies, so I used online studies to understand how more pages across the site might be organised.
+I was restricted to 80 cards for moderated studies, so I ran 5 online studies to understand how more pages across the site might be organised.
 This had the added benefit of  reducing any bias that students and staff had due to their familiarity with City’s current website.

 ![Unmoderated card sort](../img/online-card-sort.PNG)